wxWidgets/wxWidgets/docs/gtk/readme.txt

 will fall back to a generic implementation if these features are not present in the GTK+ version used.

+wxWidgets 2.9.4 adds support for GTK+ 3, which can be enabled with configure option --with-gtk=3.
+Note that this port is still in development and may have significant bugs or missing features, and should be considered experimental.

 wxWidgets 2.8 still supports GTK+ 1.2, but no developement is done on that port anymore and support for GTK+ 1.2 will probably be dropped entirely.
 Indeed, one of the major steps